freeDSP/freeDSP.github.io/_posts/2020-05-12-freeDSP_ALLinONE.md

 ---
 layout: post
 author: FreeDSP
+title: freeDSP Mainboard - ALLinONE

 ---

-<h2>ALLinONE</h2>
-<p>The freeDSP ALLinONE is based on the ADAU1701, features a 4x12W speaker amplifier powered by a TAS5760M, and has an integrated Toslink In/Out.
+The freeDSP ALLinONE is based on the ADAU1701, features a 4x12W speaker amplifier powered by a TAS5760M, and has an integrated Toslink In/Out.
 The device is programmed via USBi and includes a 5 pin Arduino connector.
-It is designed in KiCad.&nbsp;</p>
+It is designed in KiCad.&nbsp;

 <ul>
 <li>Status: Ready</li>
 <li>DSP: ADAU1701</li>